-The Contracting Parties have to submit Progress Reports to the Secretariat for the first time by 31 December 2014 and every two years afterwards.
-The Secretariat shall monitor and review the application of Renewable Energy Directive in the Contracting Parties and submit an overall progress report to the Ministerial Council on biennial basis.
+The Directive requires the Contracting Parties to submit Progress Reports to the Secretariat for the first time by 31 December 2014 and every two years afterwards.
+The Secretariat shall monitor and review the application of Directive 2009/28/EC in the Contracting Parties and submit an overall progress report to the Ministerial Council on biennial basis.